sgost/contentconcepts-data/blog/how-to-write-a-cover-letter-for-manuscript-submission-to-journals.md

 Every cover letter should include the following components in addition to any information and declarations that your target publication may require:

-An introduction that includes the manuscript's title and the journal you are submitting it to.
+1)An introduction that includes the manuscript's title and the journal you are submitting it to.

-1. Why your work is significant and pertinent to the journal's or field's readers.
+2)Why your work is significant and pertinent to the journal's or field's readers. .

-2. The question your research seeks to answer.
+3)The question your research seeks to answer

-3. Your key experimental findings and general conclusions.
-4. The most significant findings you can make from your investigation.
+4)Your key experimental findings and general conclusions.
+The most significant findings you can make from your investigation.

-5. A declaration that the paper has not been published and that it is not being considered for publication in any other journal
+5)A declaration that the paper has not been published and that it is not being considered for publication in any other journal.

-6. A declaration that all authors approved the work before being submitted to the journal.
+6)A declaration that all authors approved the work before being submitted to the journal.

-7. Anything else the editor could need to be convinced to send your paper for review.
+7)Anything else the editor could need to be convinced to send your paper for review.

 ## Develop the cover letter based on the outline